apop880/SmartThings-Button/README.md

 ## Installation

+This app is best installed using [HACS](https://github.com/custom-components/hacs).

 Download the `stbutton` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `stbutton` module.
-Or, install using HACS.

 ## How it works